 A recent study by the Journal of Pediatric Surgery has found that emergency surgeries performed on children over a weekend result in many more complications and deaths than the same surgery done on weekdays.

-The study looked a large national database that compared 112,064 weekend operations – appendectomies, brain shunts, hernias, bone fractures and abscess drainage procedures – performed on children below the age of 18, with 327,393 operations performed on weekdays.
+The study looked at a large national database that compared 112,064-weekend operations – appendectomies, brain shunts, hernias, bone fractures, and abscess drainage procedures – performed on children below the age of 18, with 327,393 operations performed on weekdays.

 Complications were found in about 1% of cases and less than .1% of the children died.
 When the study controlled for sex, age, race, the type of surgery, patients having a procedure on the weekend were:

 - 40% more likely to suffer an accidental puncture or cut

 - 14% more likely to receive a transfusion

 - 63% more likely to die

 Dr. Seth D. Goldstein, the lead author and a surgical resident at Johns Hopkins, said that “even though mortality was quite low if the weekend treatment had matched weekday treatment over the 20-year period of the study, about 50 deaths would have been prevented.”

 The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support, and assistance in finding resources to help you and your family deal with injuries caused by other’s negligence.
 We can also help you pursue legal action.